adrian-13/blockexplorer/README.md

 This project is still in development, and more features will be added soon.

+## Project URL

+You can access the live version of the project [here](https://ethereuminsight.netlify.app/).

 ### Project Origin

 This project was created as an assignment for a course at **Alchemy University**, where students gain practical experience using the Alchemy SDK and developing decentralized applications.